-Chicken is probably the most common add-in making this salad into a main dish worth for a fancy light lunch.
+Chicken is probably the most common add-in making this salad into a main dish worth for a fancy light lunch or easy family dinner.
 But there are numerous variations.

-You want about two cups of diced or shredded chicken.
+You want about two cups of diced or shredded cooked chicken.
 Leftover rotisserie chicken should be fine.

 A lot seems to be made of what apple to use for this or that.
 I believe it is more a matter of individual taste.
 So probably the apples you have is fine.

 I think an apple that is firmer and tarter is the best choice here.
-So if you are buying apples just for this recipe, then good choices are Granny Smith and Ida Red.
+So if you are buying apples just for this recipe, then good choices are Granny Smith, Ida Red, Fuji, Honey Crisp, or Gala.

 While the original Waldorf salad did not have nuts, they are standard now.
 Later, just chopped walnuts were added.
-Pecans are also commonly used.
+Pecans or almonds are also commonly used.

 Toast the nuts does add a lot of extra taste, and I highly recommend it, but it is optional.

 Mayonnaise is the most common dressing, but yogurt and sour cream are occasionally used.
 Any can be used alone or in combination with one of the other.